Community, Family, and Addiction Sciences

 Bachelor of Science Program

-A bachelor's degree in Community, Family, and Addiction Services (CFAS) prepares students to excel in careers related to human services administration, advocacy, and service delivery, including substance abuse prevention and counseling, management of community service and outreach organizations, non-profit administration, or case management.
+A bachelor's degree in Community, Family, and Addiction Sciences (CFAS) prepares students to excel in careers related to human services administration, advocacy, and service delivery, including substance abuse prevention and counseling, management of community service and outreach organizations, non-profit administration, or case management.
 The CFAS major also provides a strong foundation for students planning to pursue a graduate degree in counseling, public health administration, marriage and family therapy, or other mental health fields.

 Connect with CFAS

-The Community, Family, and Addiction Services department has master's and doctoral programs in Marriage and Family Therapy.
+The Community, Family, and Addiction Sciences department has master's and doctoral programs in Marriage and Family Therapy.
 These provide systemic clinical training to students who want to become competent clinicians and scholars.
 The master's program is hands-on and interns learn systemic theories and apply them in our on-site clinic.
 This is done with supervision from the faculty.
 The doctoral program provides advanced training in clinical theory and research methodology to prepare graduates to work in academic, administrative, or clinical settings.

 Enriching individuals, families, and communities